 Choose a non-traditional venue to save money!
 Think parks, libraries, zoos, etc!

-Other benefits of choosing a non-traditional wedding venue are getting to choose your own vendors without being limited to a preferred vendor list.
-You could choose to work with caterers and pick food offerings that really suit your tastes as a couple for a more unique and personalized experience.
+There are many benefits to choosing a non-traditional venue for your wedding.
+For example, a major perk may be choosing your own vendors without being limited to a preferred vendor list.
+You’ll get to choose caterers or pick food offerings that really suit your tastes as a couple.
+Having the ability to choose elements that reflect your tastes allows for a more unique and personalized experience.

-are you considering non-traditional venues for your big day?
+So tell us: are you considering non-traditional venues for your big day?